kyren/piccolo/README.md

 * A large amount of the stdlib is not implemented yet.
 Most "peripheral" parts of the stdlib are this way, the `io`, `file`, `os`, `package`, `string`, `table`, and `utf8` libs are either missing or very sparsely implemented.
-* The garbage collector has no finalization support.
-Being compatible with PUC-Rio Lua would require object finalization *with failure*, and even having finalization, let alone finalization with some kind of failure story is extremely low priority.
-Userdata types can currently implement `Drop` (just like any other rust type) to get something equivalent to finaliazation for userdata.
-This means the `__gc` metamethod currently has no effect.
-* There is no support for other magic garbage collector stuff that PUC-Rio Lua has, like tables with weak keys / values, "ephemeron" tables, finalization with object resurrection, etc...
+* There is no support yet for finalization. `gc-arena` supports finalization in such a way now that it should be possible to implement `__gc` metamethods with resurrection and tables with weak keys / values and ephemeron tables fully, but it has not been done yet.
+Currently, the `__gc` metamethod has no effect.
 * The compiled VM code is in a couple of ways worse than what PUC-Rio Lua will generate.
 Notably, there is a JMP chaining optimization that is not yet implemented that makes most loops much slower than in PUC-Rio Lua.